ryanplkam/snazzy-contact-list/README.md

+# Snazzy Contacts
+A simple, persistent, and responsive contacts list app.

-# snazzy-contact-list
+# Motivation
-The snazziest contact list app ever made by a junior developer.
+My take on the quintessential contact list app.